Island Modular Kitchen Design

 L Shaped Modular Kitchen Design Layout

 This shape works best for small to medium kitchen spaces.
-To design an L-Shape modular kitchen, one needs thoughtful planning to keep it clutter-free and organised.
+To design an L-Shape modular kitchen, one needs thoughtful planning to keep it clutter-free and organized.
 Creativity amplifies in an L-Shaped modular kitchen.
 The L-Shaped kitchen is ergonomically appropriate and facilitates a sensible work triangle for preparation, cooking, and cleaning.
 This type of kitchen design can be matched to any decor as this layout type requires an excellent floor plan.
 For an L-shaped design to work, the kitchen must be built at the corner where two walls form a perpendicular angle.
-Also, one part of the wall must be twice the length of the other.
+Also, one part of the wall must be twice the length of other.

 U Shaped Modular Kitchen Design